 The Mandelin spot kit liquid may be anywhere from translucent orange to opaque yellow in color when purchased / delivered.
 This is normal.
 It should not be green—this indicates expiration due to heat or age.

-Is there a test for psilocybin “magic mushrooms”?
+Is there an identification test for psilocybin “magic mushrooms”?

 Unfortunately, the only way to be certain a mushroom is hallucinogenic is to send it to a laboratory for full analysis.
 Many sites claim that “shrooms” or “magic mushrooms” can be accurately tested with the Ehrlich reagent.
 Though Ehrlich can detect psilocybin and psilocin, the positive reaction when testing with Ehrlich is not specific to these hallucinogenic indoles.
 In fact, Ehrlich will react positively to all indoles and many other alkaloids, such as tryptophan.